tgetgood/statin-benefit/README.md

-# Individualized Statin Benefit Calculator
+# MUHC - Duke Statin Benefit Calculator

 > Current guidelines recommend statins in the primary prevention of
 > cardiovascular disease on the basis of predicted cardiovascular risk without